Most people want to get healthier. Rarely, though, do they think about protecting and maintaining the health of their lungs.

 - Keep your home as clean as you can.
 Mold, dust, and pet dander can all irritate your lungs.

 - Use natural cleaning products when possible, and open a window when using products that create fumes.

 - Make sure you have adequate fans, exhaust hoods, and other ventilation methods throughout your home.

 Infections can be particularly dangerous for your lungs, especially as you age.
-Those who already have lung diseases like COPD are particularly at risk for infections.
-Even healthy seniors, though, can easily develop pneumonia if they’re not careful.
+Those with lung diseases like COPD are particularly at risk for infection, also known as pneumonia.
+Even healthy seniors can easily develop pneumonia if they’re not careful.

 The best way to avoid lung infections is to keep your hands clean.
 Wash regularly with warm water and soap, and avoid touching your face as much as possible.

-Drink plenty of water and eat lots of fruits and vegetables — they contain nutrients that help boost your immune system.
+Drink plenty of water and eat lots of fruits and vegetables, as they contain nutrients that help boost your immune system.

-Shallow breaths come from the chest, and deeper breaths come from the belly, where your diaphragm sits.
+Shallow breaths come from the chest, and deeper breaths from the belly where your diaphragm sits.
 Be aware of your belly rising and falling as you practice.
-When you do these exercises, you may also find you feel less stressed and more relaxed.
+Doing these exercises makes you feel less stressed and more relaxed.